 If all else fails, there’s always chips.
 You can save yourself a small fortune by creating your own fake-away fish and chips which will be less calorific and better for you and you won’t have to go out in the cold and risk ‘accidentally’ purchasing 3 bread rolls, several litres of diet coke, gravy and a Clarks Pie.

-We can all do our bit to Save Our Spuds with a simple shopping list and meal plan.
-Given that food prices continue to rise endlessly, saving money, as well as our spuds can only be a win win situation.
+We can all do our bit to Save Our Spuds and reduce food waste at home with a simple shopping list and meal plan.
+Given that food prices continue to rise endlessly, saving money, as well as our spuds can only be a win-win situation.

 Find out more about Love Food Hate Waste’s #saveourspuds campaign here.